-Anyone who wants to save precious time and money when they travel around the county.
-Bus Rapid Transit will serve local residents, commuters, and transit users who want cost-effective, quick, comfortable, more frequent transport to destinations along designated corridors.
+Bus Rapid Transit is for anyone who wants to save precious time and money when they travel around the county.
+BRT will serve local residents, commuters, and transit users who want cost-effective, quick, comfortable, more frequent transport to destinations along designated corridors.
 Learn more about who can benefit from this new transit option and how.

-The County must look for ways to address congestion as the area continues to grow.
+New transit options are needed because the County must look for ways to address traffic congestion as the area continues to grow.
 We are already experiencing all of the problems that come with too many cars on our roads.
 And it’s only going to get worse because congestion is predicted to increase 70 percent by 2040.